House keys seem to have a mind of their own?

 Repeating information to yourself, attaching information to visual or audio cues, or coming up with tricks like rhymes or mnemonics can all help.

-While hormone replacement therapy (HRT) may help with many other menopause symptoms, the jury is out on whether it helps with brain fog.
+While hormone replacement therapy (HRT) may help with many other menopause symptoms, the jury’s still out on whether it helps with brain fog.

 But the research is ongoing here and will hopefully lead us to a better understanding of what treatments work best for these symptoms in the future.